Frequently Asked Questions (FAQs)

 - You will be informed of the approximate length of the trial when you appear before the judicial officer and counsel for the voir dire process.
 All jurors are randomly chosen and we have no idea of which case they will be assigned until the time they are chosen.

-- What will happen to me if I don't show up?
+- What will happen to me if I fail to appear for jury duty?

 - What is a grand jury?